-You have baby wipes – use them!
+You have baby wipes if you have small children – use them!
 My wife has a backpack that functions as our everything-kids-need bag.
 It goes everywhere with us, especially into restaurants!
 Sometimes, my wife just pre-stages the wipes on the table before the meal starts.
-We know we’re going to need it.
+We know we’re going to need them.

 However, I do tend to ask the waitress for extra napkins when we order our food, because wipes don’t work well with spilled fluids.
 Bring in the baby wipes and ask for extra napkins.